01 of 06

 Depending on how you make it, you can use a single balloon.
 But use two balloons and you'll have more flexibility.
 To make a balloon dinosaur that more closely resembles a stegosaurus, you can shorten the head and add a second balloon to make a longer tail.
 And don't forget the "spike" at the end of the tail that you can make from a couple of pinch twists.

-One 260 Balloon.
-You can make this balloon animal out of any color, but it looks great in green or blue.Continue to 2 of 7 below.
+One 260 balloon in any color, but it looks great in green or blue.Continue to 2 of 6 below.

 Starting the Dinosaur Balloon